kb2ma/device-coap-c-pre-holding/README.md

 ```

 - `a1r` is short for "API v1 resource", as defined by device-rest-go.
-- `deviceName` refers to a `device` managed by the CoAP device service.
+- `deviceName` refers to a `device` managed by the CoAP device service. `res/configuration.toml` defines a device named 'd1'.
-- `resourceName` refers to the `deviceResource` defined in the `device profile` associated with the given `deviceName`.
+- `resourceName` refers to the `deviceResource` defined in the device profile associated with the given `deviceName`.
+`res/device-profile.yaml` defines integer, string, float, and binary resources.

-The data posted to this endpoint is type validated and type casted (text data only) to the type defined by the specified `device resource`.
-The resulting value is then sent into EdgeX via the Device SDK's asynchronous `post_readings` capability.
-Presently only the resourceName `int` is supported, for int32 data.
+The data posted to this resource is type validated, and the resulting value then sis ent into EdgeX via the Device SDK's asynchronous `post_readings` capability.

-See the Testing section below for examle use.
+See the _Testing_ section below for example use.

 ## Configuration